Leon-AW/Experimenting_Reasoning_on_SLMs/README.md

 The primary goal of this project was to explore and evaluate methods to improve the reasoning capabilities of Small Language Models (SLMs).
 As described in the project exposé, we investigated three distinct approaches:

 1.  **Prompting:** Utilizing techniques like Chain-of-Thought (CoT) and Self-Consistency on pre-trained models without further finetuning.
-2.  **Multi-Stage Finetuning:** Finetuning the base model on various reasoning datasets, inspired by the Orca 2 paper.
+2.  **Multi-Stage Finetuning:** Finetuning the base model on various reasoning datasets, inspired by the Orca 2 paper with prompt erasure.
 3.  **Hybrid Method (STaR):** A hybrid approach combining finetuning and prompting, where the model is finetuned on its own generated reasoning steps (rationales).

 The core research questions were:
-- Can reasoning techniques substantially improve the performance of a 1B model?
+- Can reasoning techniques substantially improve the zero-shot performance of a 1B model?
 - Are these improvements sufficient to match or exceed the performance of a larger 3B model?
 - Which approaches are most effective?